chromium/chromium/infra/config/targets/README.md

 It is now possible to specify test in starlark for builders in limited
 conditions:

-* No legacy compound or legacy matrix compound suites can be referenced
+* No legacy matrix compound suites can be referenced
 * Cannot rely on any fields being set on the builder's waterfall in waterfalls.pyl except mixins
 * Cannot rely on any fields besides additional_compile_targets, test_suites,